themancalledjakob/kabk_touching/README.md

 - setup the sensor as described last lesson, you can look it up on either of these sites:
 - https://playground.arduino.cc/Main/CapacitiveSensor/
 - https://www.instructables.com/id/How-To-Use-Touch-Sensors-With-Arduino/
+- there is also an image on slack

 ## Arduino setup
 - download this repository or clone it